This post may contain affiliate links. Read my full disclosure policy.

 - 1/2–1 teaspoon fresh ground black peppercorns, more to taste

-- Optional: garnish with chili flakes or aleppo pepper, parsley or basil.
+- Optional: garnish with olive oil, chili flakes or aleppo pepper, parsley or basil.

-Optional additions: Veggies (add to pasta water and blanch: broccoli, asparagus, snow peas, English peas, fava beans, edamame, etc. Or try roasted veggies (like asparagus, butternut or cauliflower) or grilled veggies– see post above.
-Or toss in spinach, arugula or kale.
+Optional additions: Veggies (add to pasta water at the end and blanch for a few minutes: broccoli, asparagus, snow peas, English peas, fava beans, edamame, etc.) Or sauteed mushrooms, or roasted veggies (like asparagus, butternut or cauliflower) or grilled veggies.
+Or toss in spinach, arugula or kale at the end of cooking.
 Sometimes, a little lemon zest is nice too. 😉

 - Cook Pasta in 8 cups of water with 1 teaspoon of salt– according to package directions.
-Drain, reserving 1 cup of the pasta water.
+Drain, reserving 2 cups of the hot pasta water.

-- To serve, divide, sprinkle each portion with more pecorino, and parsley and drizzle with olive oil.
+- To serve, divide, sprinkle each portion with more pecorino, chili flakes, parsley and hearty drizzle of olive oil.

-NOTE: If using straight pecorino– keep in mind it is quite salty, so go lighter on the salt in the pasta water- 1 teaspoon salt per 8 cups of water.
+Pecorino: If using straight pecorino– keep in mind it is quite salty, so go lighter on the salt in the pasta water- 1 teaspoon salt per 8 cups of water.
 Pecorino is saltier than Parmesan, which adds nice depth here.
-Parmesan is tangier, less salty.
+Parmesan is tangier, less salty, so you may need to add.

 - Serving Size: